joshgerdes/jekyll-uno/_posts/2021-03-26-the-cloud-frame-of-mind.md

 * Champion improvements in People/Process and ways of working
 * Concentrate on Operational Improvements, such as Incident and Problem Management

-And finally, Revisit, Improve and Reinvest and enjoy the challenge and opportunities that being in the 4th industrial revolution has to offer!
-It is surely an exciting time.
+And finally, Revisit, Improve and Reinvest... and enjoy the challenge and opportunities that being in the 4th industrial revolution has to offer!

+It is surely an exciting time and is only just the beginning...

 ![](/uploads/map.png "Word Cloud")